 The Rocky Mountain Raptor Program (RMRP) started in 1979 as a veterinary student club rehabilitating a few injured raptors each year.
 From the first hawk cared for that year, 6,000 raptors have followed.

-The RMRP became a 501(c)(3) non-profit organization in 2004.
+The RMRP separated from CSU in 2004 and became its own 501(c)(3) non-profit organization.
 In 2005, in response to a need for more space, the RMRP purchased a 27-acre parcel of open space on East Vine Drive, north of downtown Fort Collins.

 In 2006, the program built three major cage enclosures and leased a building at 720 East Vine Drive, which it occupied in January 2007.
 This temporary 8,000-square foot facility was a former woodworking shop and bottling plant.
 It continues to serve as our center of operations while we plan our future permanent facility.